Mega Man Battle Network 6: Plot

-Lan Hikari and his family have moved to Cyber City.
-However, WWW has returned once again and is causing trouble that not the Official NetBattlers and even Eugene Chaud and ProtoMan.EXE can control, so Lan and MegaMan.EXE decides to investigate.
+Lan Hikari and his family have moved to Cyber City, and Lan becomes friends with Mick, a bad-tempered kid, and Tab, a boy who works at a Battle Chip store.
+He also learns about Copybots that allow Megaman to enter the real world.
+However, WWW has returned once again and is causing trouble that not the Official NetBattlers and even Eugene Chaud and ProtoMan.EXE can stop them, so Lan and MegaMan.EXE decides to investigate.
 Here, Lan and MegaMan discovers that the Cybeast Gregar which is created out of the combination of multiple bugs (like Gospel) and Cybeast Falzar which created as a means to counter Gregar but went out of control, have something to do with a mysterious conspiracy.
 When a WWW Navi, CircusMan.EXE, captures one of the Cybeasts, MegaMan captures the other Cybeast into his body.
 Lan and MegaMan must fight WWW and stop whatever they're up to.
 At first it seems that Baryl and Colonel.EXE were the culprits of the conspiracy, but later in the end he admits that he was working for Dr. Wily himself.

 Dr. Wily raised Baryl when his own father was off fighting in a war, and in his kindness for Baryl, he was distracted from his plans for revenge of the Net society.
 He also created Colonel, the "Perfect Navi" who had the ability to feel kindness and had powers of machine manipulation.
 However, once Baryl's father, his only true friend was killed in battle, Wily began to feel the past thoughts of revenge and modified Colonel to become a military grade Navi.
 The other programs were modified into a separate Navi named Iris.EXE.
 She was to be a military control Navi, until she met Lan, who showed her that humans were not bloodthirsty killers.